fracchiariello/fracchiariello.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Postdoctoral Researcher at the Artificial and Natural Intelligence Toulouse Institute (<a href="https://aniti.univ-toulouse.fr/">ANITI</a>) of the University of Toulouse where I work on Formal Explainability of Recommender Systems for the Audio Mobility 2030 project.
-I'm also a memeber of the ADRIA team at IRIT.
+I am a Postdoctoral Researcher at the Artificial and Natural Intelligence Toulouse Institute (<a href="https://aniti.univ-toulouse.fr/en/">ANITI</a>) of the University of Toulouse where I work on Formal Explainability of Recommender Systems for the Audio Mobility 2030 project.
+I'm also a memeber of the <a href="https://www.irit.fr/en/departement/dep-artificial-intelligence/adria-team/">ADRIA team</a> at IRIT.

 I did my Ph.D.  at Sapienza University of Rome, under the supervision of Fabio Patrizi, working on logic-based analysis of temporal data.
 {style="text-align: justify; margin-right: 30px;"}